Reimagining Tarraleah

 • I sent an email 4-5 weeks ago to Hydro suggesting that some of the spoil from this project be used to form a small finger pier/ breakwater at the boat ramp near Clark dam.
 I also forwarded the same email to MAST.
 As yet I have not received a response from either government bodies.

-David Durno asked 9 months ago
+David Durno asked over 1 year ago

 Hi David.
 Thanks for your interest in this idea.
 We replied to you via email to say that we were investigating options and would be in touch when those investigations were concluded.
 We are just finalising that work, in consultation with MAST and the Inland Fisheries Service and will answer directly.